List of world records in chess: Longest unbeaten streak

 The longest confirmed unbeaten streak at an elite level belongs to Magnus Carlsen, who achieved an unbeaten streak of 125 games in the classical time format.
 His streak started after a loss on July 31, 2018, in the Biel tournament against Shakhriyar Mamedyarov, and ended on October 10, 2020, when he lost to Jan-Krzysztof Duda in a game at the Altibox Norway Chess Tournament.
 The streak consists of 42 wins and 83 draws.
 It includes three wins in the Norwegian Chess League against opponents rated more than 500 Elo points lower, which Carlsen prefers not to count.
 Carlsen's streak broke the previous record of 100 games by Ding Liren, who went unbeaten from August 2017 to November 2018.
 Ding in turn had taken the record from Mikhail Tal, who managed 95 games unbeaten in 1973–74.

 Bogdan Lalić's unbeaten streak of 155 games (against less elite players than those Carlsen faced) is confirmed to have taken place between 2010 and 2011, according to the FIDE ratings website.

 In correspondence chess, Denny Marbourg achieved an unbeaten streak of 169 games, according to the ICCF U.S.A. website.

 Most world champions defeated

-This includes games against players who were not yet or were no longer world champion at the time of the game.
+In 2012, Garry Kasparov posed the question of who had defeated the most world champions.
+The question as posed only includes undisputed world champions, includes games against players who were not yet or were no longer world champion at the time of the game, but only includes games at classical time controls.

-Paul Keres, Viktor Korchnoi, and Alexander Beliavsky are the only chess players to have defeated 9 undisputed world champions in classical games.